nazmusweb-coding/C-language/README.md

 Please follow the [contribution guidelines](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) for more details.

+## Usage

+If you find a code snippet or example that you want to use, simply navigate to the relevant folder and copy the code.
+You are free to use, modify, and integrate the code into your projects.

 ##  Questions

 If you have any questions or need support, feel free to [open an issue](https://github.com/nazmusweb-coding/C-language/issues/new) or [reach out](mailto:nazmusweb.official@gmail.com).